JBrandonWH1960/FinalProject/CODEBOOK.md

 * x <- xData[,index]  **getting only the variables with mean/stdev**
 * dim(x)  **validing the dim of the data subset  | 10299    66**

-## Step Number 3:  Ue descriptiveactivity names to name the activities in my data set
+## Step Number 3:  Use descriptive activity names to name the activities in my data set

 * yData[,1] <- theActivity[yData[,1],2]   **this statement replaces numeric values with descriptions from the activity dataset "theActivity".**